Impact of the 2011 Tōhoku earthquake and tsunami on the video game industry: Japanese response

 Several Japanese video game publishers donated relief to Japan; this includes Nintendo, which donated 300 million yen; Sony, which donated 300 million yen and 30,000 radios; Sega Sammy, which donated 200 million yen, and Namco Bandai, Capcom, and Tecmo Koei, which donated 100 million each.
 CyberConnect2 opened its offices and offered aid to 30 people from the general public.
 Sega promised to donate all proceeds earned from Football Manager 2011 and its Sonic the Hedgehog titles available for iOS platforms for a week, beginning on 15 March 2011.
 Capcom lowered the price of the iOS version of Street Fighter IV from $4.99 to $0.99, donating the proceeds of its sales from that point on to tsunami relief. iOS developer 5pb. slashed the prices of its games from ¥2200 to ¥350 and donating all proceeds to the Red Cross until 31 March.
-Arc System Works employee Toshimichi Mori commented that he was in talks with his company on making download content to donate some of the proceeds.
-Nippon Ichi announced that the earnings from the download content release of a character in Disgaea 4 for ¥100 under the name "Fans of Disgaea 4".
+Arc System Works employee Toshimichi Mori commented that he was in talks with his company on making downloadable content to donate some of the proceeds.
+Nippon Ichi announced that the earnings from the downloadable content release of a character in Disgaea 4 would retail for ¥100 under the name "Fans of Disgaea 4".
 Square Enix pledged to donate ¥100 million, as well as giving gamers with Square Enix accounts to use points called "Square Enix Crysta" to donate.
 They also set up a "worldwide employee charity fund".
 Level-5 donated 10 million yen, as well as pledging to release charity items through its video game Inazuma Eleven Mobile.